Ah, the end of the period. It’s time to report the true standing of the business at the end of the month, quarter, year, or other markings.

-You should constantly be looking at bank accounts to see if the cash flow matches the financial data recorded in your books or software.
+You should constantly be looking at your virtual accounting service or bank accounts to see if the cash flow matches the financial data recorded in your books or software.
 If something looks off, it is better to catch it early to find the misplaced information than to figure it out down the road during a closure.

 When accountants fail to keep up with their bookkeeping, they run the risk of having inaccurate figures and errors show up on reports that will take more time to solve.

 It is always easier to forget the things that seem minor and irrelevant, but there is nothing too small that should not be logged when it comes to your business.

 Keeping up with all receipts for business purchases, even if the items purchased are small, like office supplies, is still a practice that should be a habit.
 You still need a record of all business expenses that can be presented during an audit later on.